NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate-android.md

 * `--keyStorePassword` - Provides the password for the keystore file specified with --keyStorePath.
 You can use the `--keyStore*` options along with --release to produce a signed release build.
 You need to specify all `--keyStore*` options.
 * `--keyStoreAlias` - Provides the alias for the keystore file specified with `--keyStorePath`.
 You can use the `--keyStore*` options along with `--release` to produce a signed release build.
 You need to specify all `--keyStore*` options.
 * `--keyStoreAliasPassword` - Provides the password for the alias specified with `--keStoreAliasPassword`.
 You can use the `--keyStore*` options along with `--release` to produce a signed release build.
 You need to specify all `--keyStore*` options.
-* `--justlaunch` - If set, does not print application output on the console.
-Otherwise prints the application output on the console.
+* `--justlaunch` - If set, does not print the application output in the console.

 ### Attributes
 * `<Name>` is the name of the Android virtual device that you want to use as listed by `$ android list avd`